usmansbk/blog-draft/markdowns/redux.md

 }
 ```

+We call this new function a **Reducer** because it takes our state and action, and reduces it to a new state, similar to how Array `reduce` method works.

 Also, notice how our arrow functions are so short that we could move their bodies to their respective `if` blocks.
+We can improve on that.

 Let's refactor our function to keep it short.